JazzMaster/LazGFX/README.md

 ### Lets run "make"....

-	MSVS requires a .sln file
+The Makefile has been fixed and now works.
+It should crossplatform TO Windows FROM Unices(once the source builds) and produce multi-platform output for both x86 and x64 cpus.

+OSX cannot be made this way- you need APPLE APIs to do that.

 	Lazarus uses .lpi file
 	XCode wants a .project file

 I just run FPC over the main unit file right now.

 Nothing fancy.
-The makefile will be used in the future.
-(Bash doesnt like it.)

 ### DEMOS!!!
 LOADS OF DEMOS!!!